drashland/website-v2/docs/drash/v2.x/2_tutorials/3_servers/2_configuration.md

 ### services?: Drash.Service

 * This is the array of instantiated services that the server will use throughout the request-resource-response lifecycle.
+You can learn more about services in the left sidebar under [Tutorials > Services > Introduction](/drash/v2.x/tutorials/services/introduction).
 * Example Usage

   ```typescript